Dave-ee/ComputerCraft-Programs/README.md

 - Bass
   - Password manager that injects passwords straight into a program so you don't have to
   - Program-based password injection, allowing for multiple passwords for multiple programs
+- Budj
+  - GUI API that currently supports Checkboxes and Buttons (placed on 'Boards')
 - Dash
   - Car simulator, l2drive a manual car
 - DISH
   - Interactive remote shell, includes a side-menu, view-only and infinite clients
+- Dodj
+  - Dodgeball game, supports an infinite amount of players and teams
 - DJShell
   - Security shell, allowing guest users to use the computer without griefing
 - EMAL